lonesometraveler/lonesometraveler.github.io/_posts/2020-04-04-timer-interrupt.md

 }
 ```

 See how I use critical section by calling `cortex_m::interrupt::free` to access `LED_STATE`.
-This and `Mutex` ensures an exclusive access to the shared resource.
+This and `Mutex` ensure exclusive access to the shared resource.

 ## Code: Blink Blink
-Here are two codes for blinking LED.
+Here are two codes for the blinking LED.
 One for [STM32F3DISCOVERY board](https://www.st.com/en/evaluation-tools/stm32f3discovery.html) and the other for [Nucleo-F429ZI](https://www.st.com/en/evaluation-tools/nucleo-f429zi.html).
 I used `stm32f3xx_hal` for DISCOVERY and `stm32f4xx_hal` for Nucleo.
 The basic concept is the same between the two implementations.
 Only differences are the way to instantiate the timer peripheral and the call to clear the interrupt flag by using HAL specific methods.

 ### STM32F3DISCOVERY